venysssssssssss/AwsOverview/README.md

 ### 5.3.
 EBS - Delete on Termination attribute

-- Controls the EBS behaviour when an EC2 instance terminates
+- Controls the EBS behaviour when an EC2 instance terminates.
-  - By default, the root EBS volume is deleted (attribute enabled)
+  - By default, the root EBS volume is deleted (attribute enabled).
-  - By default, any other attached EBS volume is not deleted (attribute disabled)
+  - By default, any other attached EBS volume is not deleted (attribute disabled).
-- This can be controlled by the AWS console / AWS CLI
+- This can be controlled by the AWS console / AWS CLI.
-- **Use case: preserve root volume when instance is terminated**
+- **Use case: preserve root volume when instance is terminated.**

 ### 5.4.
 EBS Snapshots